dsreevalsam/cucumberDocker/README.md

 2. Go to project root folder
 3. Start/Run Docker engine
 4. Note: If using a windows machine, uncomment the line containing: "RUN dos2unix healthcheck.sh"
+5. Package the tests using: "mvn clean package -DskipTests"
-5. Build docker image usign command: "docker build -t mytheresa/demo ."
+6. Build docker image usign command: "docker build -t mytheresa/demo ."
-6. run docker using docker-compose: "docker-compose up"
+7. run docker using docker-compose: "docker-compose up"
-7. Use "docker-compose down" to shut down the network
+8. Use "docker-compose down" to shut down the network
-8. Browsers and url can be changed by updating BROWSER and/or URL environment variables in docker-compose.yaml
+9. Browsers and url can be changed by updating BROWSER and/or URL environment variables in docker-compose.yaml

 ##Tests